Etta James: 1982–1998: Continued performances and return to recording

-Amid her hiatus from recording, James still performed on occasion through the early and mid-1980s, including two guest appearances at Grateful Dead concerts in December 1982. and was a guest on John Mayall's Blues Breakers 1982 reunion show in New Jersey.
+During her hiatus from recording, James still performed on occasion through the early and mid-1980s, including two guest appearances at Grateful Dead concerts in December 1982, and was a guest on John Mayall's Blues Breakers 1982 reunion show in New Jersey.
 In 1984, she contacted David Wolper and asked to perform in the opening ceremony of the 1984 Summer Olympics, at which she sang "When the Saints Go Marching In".
 In 1987, she performed "Rock and Roll Music" with Chuck Berry in the documentary film Hail!
 Hail!
 Rock 'n' Roll.

 In 1989, she signed with Island Records and with them released the albums Seven Year Itch and Stickin' to My Guns, both of which were produced by Barry Beckett and recorded at FAME Studios.
 Also in 1989 James was filmed in a concert at the Wiltern Theater in Los Angeles with Joe Walsh and Albert Collins for the film Jazzvisions: Jump the Blues Away.
-Many of the backing musicians were top-flight players from Los Angeles: Rick Rosas (bass), Michael Huey (drums), Ed Sanford (Hammond B3 organ), Kip Noble (piano) and Josh Sklair, James' longtime guitar player.
+Many of the backing musicians were top-flight players from Los Angeles: Rick Rosas (bass), Michael Huey (drums), Ed Sanford (Hammond B3 organ), Kip Noble (piano) and Josh Sklair, James's longtime guitar player.

 James participated with the rap singer Def Jef on the song "Droppin' Rhymes on Drums", which mixed James's jazz vocals with hip-hop.
 In 1992, she recorded the album The Right Time, produced by Jerry Wexler for Elektra Records.
 She was inducted into the Rock and Roll Hall of Fame in 1993.

 James signed with Private Music Records in 1993 and recorded a Billie Holiday tribute album, Mystery Lady: Songs of Billie Holiday.
 The album set a trend of incorporating more jazz elements in James's music.
 The album won James her first Grammy Award, for Best Jazz Vocal Performance, Female, in 1994.
 In 1995, her autobiography, Rage to Survive, co-written with David Ritz, was published.
 Also in 1995, she recorded the album Time After Time.
 A Christmas album, 12 Songs of Christmas, was released in 1998.

 By the mid-1990s, James's earlier music—by now considered classic—was being used in commercials, including "I Just Wanna Make Love to You", for example.
 After an excerpt of that song was featured in a Diet Coke advertising campaign in the UK, the song again charted, reaching the top ten on the UK charts in 1996.

 By 1998, with the release of Life, Love & the Blues, James had added as backing musicians her own sons, Donto and Sametto, on drums and bass, respectively.
 They were part of her touring band.
 She continued recording for Private Music, which released the blues album Matriarch of the Blues in 2000, on which she returned to her R&B roots.